PandaWood/CAB-DevExpress-Extension-Kit/DevExpress.CompositeUI/readme.txt

 Program().Run() in your main method.
 The BankTeller App has all this, so check it for example usage.

+* XtraTabSmartPartInfo - added the PageHeaderFont property.
+Just something that CAB didn't have that you might need (ie sets the font of the text on each of the tab pages) eg:
+XtraTabSmartPartInfo info = new XtraTabSmartPartInfo();
+info.PageHeaderFont = new Font("Tahoma", 9.75F, FontStyle.Regular);
+tabWorkspace.Show(smartPart, info);
+Click on the 'Comments' button in the BankTeller ap to see this in action .

-* DxMenuItemCommandAdapter - required if you want to create a CAB command handler for a DxMenuItem (ie a DevExpress pop-up menu)
+* DxMenuItemCommandAdapter - required if you want to create a CAB command handler for a DxMenuItem (ie a DevExpress pop-up menu).
+See CustomerAccountsView in the BankTeller app for sample usage.

 * EditorButtonCollectionUIAdapter and EditorButtonCollectionUIAdapterFactory:
 To enable adding the EditorButtonCollection as an UIExtension site.